Excel Ranges

 Copy/Paste a Range

-To copy a range, execute the following steps.
+To copy and paste a range, execute the following steps.

-1. Select the range, right click and then click on Copy.
+1. Select the range, right click, and then click Copy (or press CTRL + c).

 Copy/Paste a Range

-2. Select the cell where you want the first cell of the range to appear, right click, and click on Paste under the 'Paste Options:' group.
+2. Select the cell where you want the first cell of the range to appear, right click, and then click Paste under 'Paste Options:' (or press CTRL + v).

 Insert Row, Column